munificent/game-programming-patterns/book/type-object.markdown

 *   **If the type doesn't change:**

-    *   *It's simpler both to code and to understand.* At a conceptual level, &ldquo;type&rdquo; is something most people probably will not expect to change.
+    *   *It's simpler both to code and to understand.* At a conceptual level, "type" is something most people probably will not expect to change.
 This codifies that assumption.

     *   *It's easier to debug.* If we're trying to track down a bug where